rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 When you create a cluster or project, Rancher automatically assigns you as the `Owner` for it.
 Users assigned the `Owner` role can assign other users roles in the cluster or project.

 > **Note:** Non-administrative users cannot access any existing projects/clusters by default.
-A user with appropriate permissions (typically the owner) must explicitly assign the user membership.
+A user with appropriate permissions (typically the owner) must explicitly assign the project and cluster membership.

 ### Cluster Roles